 Johnson County Man Sentenced On Bank Fraud Charges

 KANSAS CITY, KAN. – A Johnson County man has been sentenced to 15 months in federal prison on bank fraud charges, U.S. Attorney Barry Grissom said today.
-He was ordered to pay approximately $1.3 million restitution.
+In addition, he was ordered to pay a $5,000 fine.

-John T. Bradfield, 55, Overland Park, Kan., pleaded guilty to one count of conspiracy to commit bank fraud.
-In his plea, he admitted he conspired with co-defendant Paul Hartfield to make false representations to lenders in order to fraudulently obtain funds from mortgage lenders.
+Kevin M. Mahoney, 44, Stilwell, Kan., pleaded guilty to one count of conspiracy to commit wire fraud.
+In his plea, he admitted he conspired with co-defendant Paul Hartfield and others to make false representations to lenders in order to fraudulently obtain funds from mortgage lenders.

 Paul Hartfield, who was sentenced to 78 months in federal prison and ordered to pay $2.6 million restitution.